MicrosoftDocs/azure-docs/articles/mysql/howto-restore-dropped-server.md

 ---
-title: Restore a dropped Azure Database for MySQL server
+title: Restore a deleted Azure Database for MySQL server
-description: This article describes how to restore a dropped server in Azure Database for MySQL using the Azure portal.
+description: This article describes how to restore a deleted server in Azure Database for MySQL using the Azure portal.
 author: savjani
 ms.author: pariks
 ms.service: mysql